Community and Economic Development

 Strong People Exercise Groups

 Wheatland County Extension offers several opportunities for people to stay strong and healthy.
 Register with the Extension Office to attend classes.
-Starting again September 28th, 2020.
+All classes will start meeting again in the fall.
+Be watching our Wheatland County Extension Facebook page for updates.

 Who doesn't like a great playground for their kids right in the middle of town?
 Wheatland County Extension has brought people and grants together to develop a safe, handicap accessible area for kids to enjoy in the middle of our beautiful Chief Joseph Park.